Saudi-ADHD-Society/res.adhd.org.sa-concept/README.md

 ### Create New Paper

 Generate a new paper JSON file from a template with consistent formatting.
+Creates a JSON file in `src/content/papers/` based on `scripts/paper.template.json`.

 ```bash
 cd concept/res-hub